Quick and Easy Prawn Curry

 Full measurements and instructions can be found on the printable recipe card at the bottom of the page.
 Please take a look at the steps and video before attempting this recipe!

-This recipe is easy to customise to your specifications – see some ideas for variations below.
+This recipe is easy to customize to your specifications – see some ideas for variations below.

-- You can replace the prawns with cubed chicken breast, making sure it is fully cooked before serving.
+- Replace the prawns with cubed chicken breast, making sure it is fully cooked before serving.

 - Use firm tofu instead of prawns for a vegan variation.